April 14, 2021 Joseph Bermudez and Victor Cha—

 February 10, 2021 Joseph Bermudez and Victor Cha—

-There are no visible indications of preparations for the launch of the much anticipated “newly built submarine”—North Korea’s first true ballistic missile submarine (SSB)...
-No significant activity was observed at the Sinpo South Shipyard in satellite imagery acquired on…
+There are no visible indications of preparations for the launch of the much anticipated “newly built submarine”—North Korea’s first true ballistic missile submarine (SSB).
+No significant activity is observed in satellite imagery of the Sinpo South Shipyard collected during the past several months.
+Typical of this is an image acquired on February 3, 2021.

 October 29, 2020 Joseph Bermudez and Victor Cha—

 Latest observations of the Sinpo South Shipyard show a return to its status quo of low-level activity.
-Notable vessels and objects have returned to, or remain at, their usual positions...
-Latest observations of the Sinpo South Shipyard show a return to its status quo of…
+Notable vessels and objects have returned to, or remain at, their usual positions.
+A satellite image of the Sinpo South Shipyard acquired on October 27, 2020 shows a return to what has become typical activity within the facility’s secure boat basin.

 October 5, 2020 Joseph Bermudez and Victor Cha—